SilverLinings89/VirusSimulator/README.md

 ## Status

 I am working on creating a first feature complete version of this project.
+There is still some migration to be done but at least I have upgraded all the core components to somewhat uptodate versions.

 ## Data Sources